 Learning from the past to move forward

-By: Eric Meyhofer, Head of Uber Advanced Technologies Group
+By: Eric Meyhofer, CEO of Uber Advanced Technologies Group

 Developing self-driving technology is one of the biggest technical challenges of our time.
 If successful, these vehicles have the potential to make our roads safer and transportation more affordable for everyone.
 With these big challenges and possibilities come an even greater responsibility: that of deploying a safe, reliable, and trustworthy self-driving system.
 That’s what we are building at ATG.